 The first is the school’s ability or interest in meeting standards above and beyond the minimum required of them to maintain operation, e.g. US quality standards applied to the curriculum, student outcomes, etc. Fortunately, Caribbean medical schools that fail to meet this standard will be either improving or closing en masse starting next year, per the ECFMG 2023 rule (to which Trinity is fully compliant).

-The second is schools investing in quantity of students over quality for students.
-It’s a simple idea, but the ripple effect it has on quality of education, access to unique medical experience, and quality of life is immeasurable.
+The second is schools investing in the number of students over the quality of students.
+It’s a simple idea, but the ripple effect it has on the quality of education, access to unique medical experiences, and quality of life is immeasurable.